 - Be supportive: encourage your friend to get support from a safe adult.
 Offer to support your friend if they’re worried about telling an adult about the situation.
-You can also be there for your friend when they call child protection services or the police.
+You can also be there for your friend when they call child protection services or the emergency services in your area.

 - Reach out: reach out to your friend if you think something’s wrong but they haven’t told you anything.
 You could ask about a specific incident and try saying something like, “She really grabbed you hard back there.
 Are you OK?”
 You could ask how things are going at home.
 You could say, “I’ve noticed that you seem down, and I’m worried about you.
 Is there anything that you want to talk about?”

 - Believe: believe that your friend is telling the truth.

 - Check in: call your friend to see how they’re doing.
 Understand that they may not always want to talk about it.
 Do things that will take your friend’s mind off of the tough stuff for a while.
 Activities like having a chat or playing online games together can help a lot.